relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

     $ pip install -r test/utils/tox/requirements.txt

+NOTE: If you're developing on Python 3.0+, use requirements-py3.txt instead

 ## SIDEBAR: Here Be (Testing) Dragons!

 I expect that you already know how to write good tests and mocks because I don't have time to teach you that.
-If you don't, read up on some articles and books about it and then come back here.
-You can still follow along and you might make out a few things.
-But testing know-how will go a long way in these parts.
+If you don't, you might still be able to follow along and make out a few things but testing know-how will go a long way in these parts.

 If you're confident with your mad testing skillz but your mocking-fu is a bit rusty, I will have to ask you to read